suddeer/Sudeshna_Podder_Tech_Writing_Sample/Apple Iphone 12 User Guide.md

 ### Setting Up Security Measures

-- **Strong Passcodes and Face/Touch ID:**
-  - Secure your device using a robust passcode or biometric authentication like Face ID or Touch ID.
-Configure these settings in **Settings > Face ID & Passcode** or **Touch ID & Passcode**.
+- **Strong Passcodes and Face/Touch ID:** Secure your device using a robust passcode or biometric authentication like Face ID or Touch ID.
+Configure these settings in Settings > Face ID & Passcode or Touch ID & Passcode.

-- **Find My iPhone:**
-  - Activate this feature in **Settings > [Your Name] > Find My > Find My iPhone**.
-It helps locate your device if lost and keeps it locked to prevent unauthorized access.
+- **Find My iPhone:** Activate this feature in Settings > [Your Name] > Find My > Find My iPhone.
+It helps locate your device if lost, and keeps it locked to prevent unauthorized access.

-- **Managing Access Without Unlocking:**
-  - Select the features that can be accessed when your iPhone is locked, such as Control Center and USB connections.
+- **Managing Access Without Unlocking:** You may select the features that can be accessed when your iPhone is locked, such as Control Center and USB connections.

 ### Managing Privacy Settings